 Is my product eligible for a reduced VAT rate?

-You will need to research if your product is eligible for a reduce rate of VAT or even 0% VAT in the countries you are selling in.
+You will need to research if your product is eligible for a reduced rate of VAT or even 0% VAT in the countries you are selling in.
 It’s up to you as a seller to factor in the VAT to your final selling price and entering your final selling price into Amazon Seller Central.
 It is also your responsibility to account for and file how much VAT you have collected and how much you owe back to the government.

 VAT rates vary in different countries, so you need to do your research.
 For example, in the UK certain products like children’s clothes and books are 0% VAT.
 You need to know this so you price your products accordingly.